ipfs-shipyard/pinning-service-compliance/nft.storage.md

 * "delegates" must contain at least 1 items

-* "name" must be a string

 * "origins" must be an array

 * "meta" must be an object

 * "delegates" must contain at least 1 items

-* "name" must be a string

 * "origins" must be an array

 * "meta" must be an object

 * "delegates" must contain at least 1 items

-* "name" must be a string

 * "origins" must be an array